DavidHe1127/Mr.He_HandBook/Testing/unit_test.md

   return module;
 });
 ```
-Note, call `mockImplementationOnce` twice enable you have 2 different behaviours. i.e resolve fisrt then reject in the same targeting method.
+Note, call `mockImplementationOnce` twice enable you to have 2 different behaviours. i.e resolve fisrt then reject in the same targeting method.

 ### Mock function